heidimoreno/data_analysis_fake_edu_data/README.md

 - Incorporating additional variables into the model
 - Using more advanced machine learning techniques such as random forests or neural networks
 - Collecting more observations to improve the accuracy of the model
+- Further exploring and addressing potential biases in the model through additional fairness evaluations and adjustments to the model

 ## Contributing